 But that’s when it hit me.
 I looked at the two of us, all these years later, both successful at work and fulfilled with families and activities that we loved.

-Resilience.
 You will fail in middle school.
 Maybe it’s a bad grade in algebra or being cut from the volleyball team.
-But you go back to middle school every day.
-You study harder and get help.
+Yet you will go back to middle school every day.
+You will study harder and get help.
 A bad tryout teaches you to shake it off and try something else.
-You fall and get back up.
-You become resilient.
+You will fall and get back up.
+You are becoming resilient.